cormacrelf/angular-skyhook/packages/angular-skyhook/README.md

 * The truth lives in JavaScript, with unidirectional data flow (like [`@ngrx/store`][ngrx])
 * Observable APIs, designed to fit in Angular.
+* TypeScript friendly, with strong typing for in-flight objects, and inline documentation.
 * Works with HTML5 drag and drop, and all other `react-dnd` backends.

 [ngrx]: https://github.com/ngrx/ngrx-platform